VirtualDharm/practice/RevisionNotes/Js.md

 <!-- js.md -->
 ## * Mid - Senior Level Questions and Answers

+this refers windows.doc. in "use strict" is undefined

+yeh bitiwse ki zarurat kya hai

+Hoisting is JavaScript's default behavior of moving declarations to the top.

 ### Closure:
 Closures in JavaScript are functions that retain access to variables from their containing scope even after the parent function has finished executing.
 Closure is the concept of inner function returning lexical environment values of function they are created in.
 ```javascript